1. NAME AND

 A copy of the Rules and Code of Ethics of the Society shall be supplied to each member with confirmation of acceptance of membership.5.
 MEMBERSHIP LIST

-The Society must send a declaration of the number of members of the Society as at the end of the financial year to the Kennel Club with their Annual Returns and, if so requested, make an up to date list of members available for Inspection by the members of the Society or by the Kennel Club.6.
-VOTING RIGHTS
+The Society must send a declaration of the number of members of the Society as at the end of the Society's financial year with the Annual Returns to the Kennel Club.
+The Society must maintain an up-to-date list of members names and their addresses, and if so requested, make the list of names available for inspection by the members of the Society or by the Kennel Club.

 Each member shall be entitled to vote immediately upon acceptance of membership.
 Postal / proxy votes are not allowed.